kylemarkjensen/portfolio-website/_pages/cv/experience/adjunct.md

 /* insert dept photo */
 *Department of Psychology*

-For four consecutive semesters, beginning in the Fall 2017 semester, I taught an introductory psychology course (PSYCH 111: General Psychology) at BYU-I. This was an in-person lecture style course (~120 students per section), for which I developed all course curriculum and materials, including slides, assignments, and assessments (see <a href="/teaching/">Teaching</a>).
+For four consecutive semesters, beginning in the Fall 2017 semester, I taught an introductory psychology course (PSYCH 111: General Psychology) at BYU-I (8 sections in total).
+This was an in-person lecture style course (~120 students per section), for which I developed all course curriculum and materials, including slides, assignments, and assessments (see <a href="/teaching/">Teaching</a>).